egberts/egberts.github.io-src/content/articles/dnssec-howto.md

 The names and locations of configuration and zone files of BIND different according to the Linux distribution used.
 Debian/Ubuntu

+[jtable]
-Service name: bind9
+Service name, bind9
-Main configuration file: /etc/bind/named.conf.options Zone names file: /etc/bind/named.conf.local
+Main configuration file, /etc/bind/named.conf.options Zone names file, /etc/bind/named.conf.local
-Default zone file location: /var/cache/bind/ CentOS/Fedora Service name: named
+Default zone file location, /var/cache/bind/ CentOS/Fedora Service name, named
-Main configuration and zone names file: /etc/named.conf Default zone file location: /var/named/
+Main configuration and zone names file, /etc/named.conf Default zone file location, /var/named/
+[/jtable]

 These may change if you're using bind-chroot.
 For this tutorial, I've used Debian for the Master NS and CentOS for the Slave NS, so change it